chinamike65/hugo-tuolesi/content/book3/book3en.md

 2. The Exceptional Teachings:

 The special teachings include: the quality is correct; the quantity is perfect; the order is accurate.

 (1) The nature is correct

-The content of The Graded Stages of the Path to Enlightenment is completely correct in nature, without the slightest error.
+The content of "The Great Treatise on the Stages of the Path to Enlightenment" is completely correct in nature, without the slightest error.

 In the past, the writings of many great siddhas in Tibet contained many errors in their insight.

 Tsongkhapa's eldest disciple, Gyaltsab Je, said that before he met the master, his understanding of emptiness based on the writings of previous scholars was wrong.

-Most of the previous commentators achieved success in the convenient method, such as renunciation and bodhicitta.
+Most of the previous commentators achieved success in the lower aspects, such as renunciation and bodhicitta.
 Even if they achieved success, they did not necessarily realize emptiness.

 18

-Therefore, in terms of the nature of the Dharma taught by the previous generations, there was a little error.
+Therefore, in terms of the nature of the Dharma taught by the previous generations, there were a few errors.

 What Tsongkhapa said is not at all wrong in nature, it is very accurate and complete.

 (2) The quantity is complete

-The entire contents of The Graded Stages of the Path to Enlightenment are extraordinary.
+The entire contents of "The Great Treatise on the Stages" of the Path to Enlightenment are extraordinary.

 why?
 Because it is widely discussed that the lineage of Nagarjuna and Asanga is the two major vehicles.